YokedDiagram/PerformanceLens/README.md

       e.
 The data files to be used can be changed based on the file_list variable (line 21) in Preprocess.py file **4.** Run the Main.py file.

+### Extras
+Anomaly Detection folder contains data constructed using output of PerformanceLENS on Train Ticket dataset.
+AnomalyTrainer.py file can be used to reproduce the Anomaly Detection experiment on the created dataset.